accraze/split-md/README.md

 * pattern (string)
 * cleanName (string): do you want to remove anything from the pattern?
 * writePath (path to where smaller files should be created)
+* limit (optionally limit the number of files created)

 #### Example

 ```
-$ split-md 'tests/testdata.md' '### v' '###' ''
+$ split-md 'tests/testdata.md' '### v' '###' '' 10
 ```

 In the above example we are reading in `tests/testdata.md`.
 Our delimiter is whenever we see a line start with the pattern `### v`.
 We want to use this line for our new markdown file's name, however we want to remove the `###` by setting it as the cleanName variable.
 Lastly, we are setting the `writePath` to our current working directory by giving an empty string as the last variable.
+Also note that we are setting our limit to only create 10 files before exiting.

 ## License: